edwardtanoto/edwardtanoto.github.io/README.md

 Programming is literally giving computer set of instructions to do a task.
 But computers and humans are different, the difference between humans and computers are their creativity.
 So, basically everything.

-Each people have talents and each computers have processors.
-For example, Justin Bieber can sing, but he can't read 01111000 01100100 like [some people](https://www.thetoptens.com/singers-who-use-auto-tune/) which does the same thing, singing in auto-tune software.
-Nevermind, I think I chose a wrong comparison.
-But the point remains that computers are different than humans.

 Leadership in general is a skill to influence people.
 It's a different skill than compiling whatever codes you tell your computer to do to create whatever you want.

-In my opinion, leadership is about building a chemistry in a team that is so high that you become love working with them, and high chemistry team is a team that loves what they are doing and their environment.
+In my opinion, leadership is a skill about building a chemistry in a team that you become love working with them, and high chemistry team is a team that loves what they are doing and doing their best to achieve their goals together.

-### Communication Skills

-Have I sucessfully make reading not boring?

 _____________